PatrikSchulze/Quick_Lazy_Game_Details/README.md

 # Quick Lazy Game Details

-This is a tool to easily display game related data on your stream, but it could be used for other putposes too.
+This is a tool to easily display game related data on your stream.
+This example shows usage with OBS.

-If you want to display game related info or cover, as seen on the example below:
+Assume you want to display game related info or cover, as seen in the example below:

 ![alt text](https://github.com/PatrikSchulze/Quick_Lazy_Game_Details/blob/master/1.jpg "Easy app")